Latest Construction Material Rates in Pakistan (2026 Update)

 Ravi Sand

-Chenab sand is often preferred because it provides stronger bonding in concrete mixes.
+Ravi and Chenab sand are often preferred because they provide stronger bonding in concrete mixes.

 Material